K2 Black Panther: Active protection systems

 K2 tanks deploy K415 smoke grenades and fire during maneuver drills.

 The tank is equipped with Radar Warning Receiver (RWR) and Laser Warning Receiver (LWR), which detect homing radar or homing laser aimed at the tank and instantaneously turn the turret in the direction of threats as well as notifying friendly units via network system.
 The tank also has a total of 12 (6 on each side of the turret) Samyang Chemical K415 Visible/IR Screening Smoke Grenade.
 The K415 blocks visible and infrared view of the K2 from the enemy.

 The K2 has a Multispectral Screening Smoke Grenade (MSSG) soft-kill active protection system.
 (Note: In Korea, this soft-kill active protection system is commonly called multi-region screening smoke grenade.)
-If a anti-tank guided missile (ATGM) is fired at the K2, the tank immediately warns crews and triangulate the projectile for activating SNT Dynamics SLS (Soft-kill Launcher System) that releases K419 multispectral screening smoke grenade, manufactured by Samyang Chemical, in the direction of the incoming missile at the most effective time.
+If an anti-tank guided missile (ATGM) is fired at the K2, the tank immediately warns crews and triangulate the projectile for activating SNT Dynamics SLS (Soft-kill Launcher System) that releases K419 multispectral screening smoke grenade, manufactured by Samyang Chemical, in the direction of the incoming missile at the most effective time.
 The multispectral screening smoke grenades hide tank from visible, forward-looking infrared, and millimeter wave optics and radar thus disrupt accuracy of missile.

 The SLS is located at the rear center of the turret top, and is assisted by two Missile Warning Receiver (MWR) on the frontal turret using L-band pulsed doppler radar.
 Each system covers 90 degrees (total 180 degrees) and 60 degrees at a high angle, and is capable of detecting wire-guided missiles, which does not emit its own radar.
 The MWR will also be responsible for tracking and targeting incoming missiles for the hard-kill active protection system in future upgrades.